Skip to content

 How hard is Beinn Odhar?

-Beinn Odhar is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 8km with 730m of ascent and takes most walkers 2-4 hours.
-Terrain: Grass and heather throughout — wet on the lower flanks, drier on the upper cone.
+We grade Beinn Odhar at 2/5, which puts it in moderate territory.
+The usual route is around 8km with 730m of climbing; allow 2-4 hours.
+Ground conditions: Grass and heather throughout — wet on the lower flanks, drier on the upper cone.

-When is the best time to climb Beinn Odhar?
+What's the best month to climb Beinn Odhar?

-Reasonable EE/Vodafone in Tyndrum village; intermittent on the upper south ridge; usable on the summit with line-of-sight to the A82
+Reasonable EE/Vodafone in Tyndrum village; intermittent on the upper south ridge; usable on the summit in direct view of the A82

 Is Beinn Odhar safe in winter?